wp-plugins/ewww-image-optimizer/readme.txt

 1. **Faster backups.** Smaller image sizes also means faster backups.
 1. **Less bandwidth usage.** Optimizing your images can save you hundreds of KB per image, which means significantly less bandwidth usage.
 1. **Super fast.** The plugin can run on your own server, so you don’t have to wait for a third party service to receive, process, and return your images.
 You can optimize hundreds of images in just a few minutes.
 PNG files take the longest, but you can adjust the settings for your situation.
+1. **Best JPG optimization.** With JPEGmini integration, nothing else comes close (requires an API subscription).
 1. **Better PNG optimization.** You can use pngout, optipng, and pngquant in conjunction.
 1. **Root access not needed** Pre-compiled binaries are made available to install directly within the Wordpress folder, and cloud optimization is provided for those who cannot run the binaries locally.
 1. **Optimize almost anything** Using the Optimize More tool, and the wp_image_editor class extension, any image in Wordpress can be optimized.

+By default, EWWW Image Optimizer uses lossless optimization techniques, so your image quality will be exactly the same before and after the optimization.
+The only thing that will change is your file size.
+The one small exception to this is GIF animations.
+While the optimization is technically lossless, you will not be able to properly edit the animation again without performing an --unoptimize operation with gifsicle.
+The gif2png and jpg2png conversions are also lossless but the png2jpg process is not lossless.
+Lossy optimization is available for PNG files.
+While pngquant tries very hard to maintain visual quality, lossy compression always has the potential for quality loss.

+Images are optimized using the [jpegtran](http://jpegclub.org/jpegtran/), [optipng](http://optipng.sourceforge.net/), [pngout](http://advsys.net/ken/utils.htm), [pngquant](http://pngquant.org/), and [gifsicle](http://www.lcdf.org/gifsicle/) image tools (available for free).
+For PNG files, optipng or pngout can be used for lossless compression, and pngquant is available for lossy compression.
+If you want the best optimization, install all three, set optipng to level 3 (beyond that is just crazy and rarely yields significant gains) and pngout to level 0.
+Images are converted using the above tools and GD or 'convert' (ImageMagick).

+EWWW Image Optimizer calls optimization utilities directly which is well suited to shared hosting situations where these utilities may already be installed.
+Pre-compiled binaries/executables are provided for optipng, gifsicle, and jpegtran.
+Pngout can be installed with one-click from the settings page.
+If none of that works, there is a cloud option that will work for those who cannot run the optimizers on their own server.

 If you need a version of this plugin for cloud use only, see [EWWW Image Optimizer Cloud](http://wordpress.org/plugins/ewww-image-optimizer-cloud/).
 It is much more compact as it does not contain any binaries or any mention of the exec() function.